jmichuda/resample/README.md

 Description
 --------

 resample provides a set of tools for performing nonparametric statistical inference in Python, primarily through the use of randomization tests and bootstrapping methods.
+See the [example notebook](https://github.com/dsaxton/resample/blob/master/doc/resample.ipynb) for a brief tutorial.

 Features
 --------

-* Bootstrap confidence intervals
+* Bootstrap confidence intervals (percentile, BCA, Studentized, all with optional stratification)
-* Randomization-based variants of traditional statistical tests
+* Randomization-based variants of traditional statistical tests (t-test, ANOVA F-test, K-S test, etc.)
-* Tools for working with empirical distributions
+* Tools for working with empirical distributions (empirical cumulative distribution and quantile functions, distance metrics for comparing distributions)

 Dependencies
 ------------